pgourlain/PGrok/README.md

 ```

 # Limitations

-Only http calls can be redirected

-On client side :
+On client side, in http mode :
-- Calling another service (in ACA) from local is not yet implemented.
+- if your local service want to call another service in ACA environment is not yet implemented.

 on server side :
 - server as dotnet tool is not yet implemented